 Many troubled outsourced projects have minimal or no test coverage.
 The outsourcing team may have focused on visible features rather than invisible infrastructure like tests.
 This is understandable from their perspective - tests don’t demo well - but it leaves you in a precarious position.

-As you work through the rescue process, add tests around code you’re modifying.
+Certainly, though, as you work through the rescue process, add tests around code you’re modifying.
 This incremental approach gradually improves test coverage without requiring a massive upfront investment.
-After six months of following this pattern, test coverage typically improves from nearly zero to 40-50%, concentrated in the areas that matter most.
+After six months of following this pattern, test coverage typically improves from nearly zero to 40 or 50 percent, concentrated in the areas that matter most.

 Step Seven: Document as You Learn